 - Adelaide has a BIG live music scene and is a designated UNESCO City of Music.
 You can pick up a free gig guide from some pubs and cafés.
-Or look at the Rip It Up, dB Magazine or Music SA websites.
-There are lots of venues (many free) within the city square mile – The Coffee Pot (upstairs on James Place, just off the Mall), La Boheme and the Promethean (both on Grote Street), the Jade Monkey at 160 Flinders Street.
-For pubs try The Publishers, the Grace Emily Hotel and the Gilbert Street Hotel.
+On line try The Adelaide Review Gig Guide, or the Music SA website.
+There are lots of venues (many free) within the city square mile – La Boheme and the Broadcast Bar (both on Grote Street) to name just two.
+For pubs try The Publishers, the Grace Emily Hotel, the Crown and Anchor (affectionately known as The Cranker) or the Gilbert Street Hotel.

 - For jazz and blues fans – Jazz Adelaide can tell you what’s on.
 And have a look at our guest blogger’s suggestions – for the secret world of jazz and blues in Adelaide.

 - For visiting national and international bands, see what’s on at the charming old Thebarton Theatre or the (a bit characterless, but serviceable) Adelaide Entertainment Centre

 - If classical is more your style, the Adelaide Symphony Orchestra is currently regarded as one of the best orchestras in the country.

 - The beautiful Elder Hall on North Terrace (home of Adelaide University’s Conservatorium of Music) hosts an impressive lunch time and evening program of music.

 - And the Pilgrim Church, again a beautiful venue, also hosts a program of (low cost) lunchtime concerts and recitals.
 Many now-professional musicians first performed as part of this program.)